Geodesics in Jet Space: Proof of theorem

-It follows that if $c_0$ fails to globally minimize, then there must exist a family of shorter geodesics in $\R^3 _F$ connecting distant endpoints of $c_0$ and {\bf that these shorter geodesics must leave} $\Omega$. {\bf The proof is completed by showing that these shorter geodesics do not exist.}
+We now argue by contradiction.
+If $c_0$ fails to globally minimize, then there exist a family of shorter geodesics in $\R^3 _F$ connecting distant endpoints of $c_0$.
+Due to the Hamilton-Jacobi result just discussed, these shorter geodesics must all leave $\Omega$.
+The proof will be completed by showing that these shorter geodesics cannot exist.